 Hilary Shelton, of the NAACP, says the union preyed on the fear of Democrats in competitive states to get its way this time.

 HILARY SHELTON: I think the FOP, quite frankly, was quite unscrupulous in how it leveraged a very conservative white vote to oppose an extremely capable candidate.

 CHANG: And Shelton says placating that conservative white vote will mean losing black votes after opposing someone like Adegbile, because he had a strong civil rights record and extensive experience before the Supreme Court.

 SHELTON: Debo Adegbile is someone that has such a long and renowned history of working for issues important to the African-American community.
-So when we look at this person being punished for representing an African-American that was on death row, then indeed we should all be outraged.
+So when we look at this person being punished for representing an African-American that was on death row, then indeed, we should be all outraged.

-CHANG: But Jim Pasco of the FOP says that outrage is misplaced.
+CHANG: But Jim Pasco, of the FOP, says that outrage is misplaced.
 The fight about Adegbile wasn't about black versus conservative.
 It was about his representation of a cop killer, Mumia Abu-Jamal.

-PASCO: You could connect the whitest, most Southern conservative lawyer in the country to Mumia Jamal, and we'd oppose him till the last dog died.
+PASCO: You could connect the whitest, most Southern, conservative lawyer in the country to Mumia Jamal, and we'd oppose him till the last dog died.

 CHANG: In fact, the intense emotional response to Abu-Jamal's case runs so deep within law enforcement, police groups say they're not even going to treat Wednesday's vote as a victory.
 The fight is just moving into the next phase.
-Michael Bouchard of the Major County Sheriffs Association says every Senate Democrat who voted for the nomination is going face reprisals from them come re-election time.
+Michael Bouchard, of the Major County Sheriffs Association, says every Senate Democrat who voted for the nomination is going face reprisals from them, come re-election time.